pichumy/Mediacord/Mediacord/README.md

 ## Future Features

 Add more action cable jobs for more connectivity goodness!
 A good example would be for notifications.
-Also need to refactor private-server joins in order to avoid refreshes.
+It also took a while before I truly understood the power of redux.
+Refactoring of some of the redux cycles created earlier on will help make the application run even faster.